 Complete application and set up an application intake meeting

 Gather the required documents on the list provided to you with the application.
 Set up an intake meeting with the Director of Operations & Family Services to be held within two weeks of receiving the application form.
-Your credit report fee (approximately $30 individual or $40 joint) must be submitted at this meeting.
+Your credit report fee of $50 must be submitted at this meeting.
 HFHCC has 30 days from receipt of your application to respond to your application.

 A staff member will review your application, pull a tri-merge credit report.
 If you meet the qualifications, your application will continue through the application process.

 Application components Are Finalized

 Any outstanding documentation will be collected by a staff member.
 A sexual offender criminal background check will be conducted.
 At the appropriate time, the application will be distributed to the Family Selection Committee.

 Family Selection Committee Home Visit

 A member of the Family Selection Committee will contact you to set up a time to visit and conduct an interview of you and your family at your current residence.
 After the interview, a determination will be made about your application by the Habitat Board of Directors.

 You will start your Habitat partnership – attend an orientation and other Homeowner classes and begin working on your 250-500 sweat equity hours!

 |35%||$ 1,416||$ 1,618||$ 1,821||$ 2,021||$ 2,183||$ 2,346||$ 2,508||$ 2,668|

 |60%||$ 2,428||$ 2,775||$ 3,121||$ 3,465||$ 3,743||$ 4,021||$ 4,300||$ 4,575|